 UT Data Hub

-The Data Hub
+The UT Data Hub

 The Data Hub is UT Austin's next-generation data ecosystem, based on industry-leading cloud architecture and designed to meet the university's growing need for data and analytics capabilities.
 The Data Hub provides a centralized data repository to store and manage comprehensive academic and institutional data, and can connect to a range of advanced analytics tools to enable state-of-the-art data analytics.